Building Blocks: Poland’s Most Popular Homes

 10 Places You Will Never Visit in Warsaw

-Among the neighbourhoods that were designed as a compromise between the need to build very much and very quickly, and the desire to create interesting architecture, it is worth pointing out the so-called Przymorze Wielkie in Gdańsk (designed in 1959 by Tadeusz Różański, Danuta Olędzka, Tadeusz Poznański, Józef Chmiel and Janusz Morek).
-There, in between the smaller buildings, the famous falowce were constructed – long and broad buildings that resemble sea waves, hence the name coming from ‘fala’, the Polish word for ‘wave’.
-Their shapes were inspired by the coastline and they were supposed to be a break from the monotony and feeling of being overwhelmed that are often associated with traditional blocks of similar size.
+Amongst the neighbourhoods that were designed as a compromise between the need to build very much and very quickly, and the desire to create interesting architecture, it is worth pointing out the so-called Przymorze Wielkie (the Great By-The-Sea) in Gdańsk (designed in 1959 by Tadeusz Różański, Danuta Olędzka, Tadeusz Poznański, Józef Chmiel and Janusz Morek).
+There, in between the smaller buildings, the famous falowce were constructed – long and broad buildings that resemble sea waves, as the name comes from ‘fala’, the Polish word for ‘wave’.
+Their shapes were inspired by the coastline, and they were supposed to be a break from the monotony and feeling of being overwhelmed that are often associated with traditional blocks of similar size.

 Not every neighbourhood built under the communist regime consisted of large blocks.
-The Sady Żoliborskie and Szwoleżerów neighbourhoods, two Warsaw-based projects by Halina Skibniewska, are even today considered great examples of a well-designed, cosy and hospitable living spaces.
+The Sady Żoliborskie and Szwoleżerów neighbourhoods, two Warsaw-based projects by Halina Skibniewska, are still considered great examples of a well-designed, cosy and hospitable living spaces today.
 The perfect balance between long residential blocks and vegetation, between multi-family constructions and the landscape, was something that the famous art and architecture duo Oskar and Zofia Hansen also tried to achieve when they designed the Juliusz Słowacki Neighbourhood in Lublin in 1961.

 A humanist neighbourhood